api3dao/oev-docs/docs/oev/index.md

 <!-- TODO: Mention audits -->

-We use a combination of the OEV Network and the OEV Auctioneer to power the OEV Auctions in a secure and transparent way.
+We use a combination of the OEV Network and the OEV Auctioneer to power the OEV auctions in a secure and transparent way.

-At a high level, auctions are running separately for each dApp.
-Auctions repeat indefinitely in "rounds", that take fixed amount of time.
-Participants place bids during these rounds and announce a bid amount they're willing to pay.
-When the auction ends, the highest bidder is announced as the winner of the auction round and provided a signature.
+At a high level, auctions repeat continuously and indefinitely.
+There is a separate auction for each dApp.
+Each auction takes a fixed amount of time.
+Participants place bids during an auction and announce a bid amount they're willing to pay.
+When the auction ends, the highest bidder is announced as the winner of the auction and provided a cryptographic signature.
 The signature gives them exclusive rights to update any price feed(s) for the dApp for a limited amount of time.
-Each time an auction round ends, a new one is started and the same process repeats.
+Each time an auction ends, a new one is started and the same process repeats.

-After auction winner updates fulfill their duties by updating the price feed(s) and capturing the OEV, they need to report it back to OEV network.
+After auction winner fulfills their duties by paying the pre-announced bid amount, they need to report this back to OEV network.
 If they fail to do so, part of their collateral gets slashed.
-This is an important security aspect to prevent denying OEV recapture by withholding updates.
+This is an important security aspect to prevent denying OEV recapture by withholding auction updates.

 ### dApp IDs